LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: LUIDA: Framework Proposal

 \subsubsection{Researcher Workflow}

 Researchers using LUIDA to design and conduct experiments follow these steps:

-\begin{enumerate} \item \textbf{Implementation Template Download and Experiment World Development:} Researchers download the Unity-based Implementation Template and use it to build an experimental world.
-The template provides interfaces for variable definition, state machine configuration, and data format specification. \item \textbf{Experiment Registration in Web Console:} Researchers access the Web Console to register experiment information (title, description, participation requirements, rewards, consent form content, etc.) and questionnaire content.
-Questionnaire identifiers set in the Implementation Template are linked to the actual questionnaire items set within the Web Console information. \item \textbf{Experiment World Upload and Publication:} Once the completed Experiment World is uploaded to the Metaverse platform, it becomes accessible from the Recruitment World.
-Researchers can manage the visibility of experiments through the Web Console, hiding experiments after sufficient data have been collected. \item \textbf{Data Collection and Analysis:} As participants perform experiments, data are automatically recorded in Storage.
-Researchers can view the data in real time through the Web Console and download it for analysis as needed. \end{enumerate}
+\begin{enumerate} \item \textbf{Experiment Registration in Web Console:} Researchers access the Web Console to register experiment information (title, description, participation requirements, rewards, consent form content, etc.) and questionnaire content.
+Questionnaire identifiers set in the Implementation Template are linked to the actual questionnaire items set within the Web Console information. \item \textbf{Implementation Template Download and Experiment World Development:} Researchers download the Unity-based Implementation Template to build the Experiment World.
+The template offers interfaces to link questionnaires (detailed in Sec.~\ref{subsec:overview:question}), define data formats (detailed in Sec.~\ref{subsec:overview:tracking}), and automate the experimental flow using a state machine and variable management (detailed in Sec.~\ref{subsec:overview:automated-execution}). \item \textbf{Experiment World Upload and Publication:} Researchers upload the completed Experiment World, making it accessible from the Recruitment World.
+Researchers can then switch its public visibility on the Web Console (e.g., hiding it once enough data is collected). \item \textbf{Data Collection and Analysis:} As experiments are completed, data is automatically saved to Storage.
+Researchers can monitor and download results for analysis from the Web Console. \end{enumerate}